canonic-epicure/Johnny-Mnemonic/README.md

 ====

 Currently, test suite can't be ran under Chrome - seems it doesn't allow manipulations with window's history from another window.
-With the manual pressing 'back/forward' buttons it works fine though.
+While pressing the 'back/forward' buttons manually, it works fine though.

 All complex software has bugs lurking in it, and this module is no exception.